qlik-oss/sn-table/README.md

 });
 ```

-Look into [Build a simple mashup using nebula.js](https://qlik.dev/tutorials/build-a-simple-mashup-using-nebulajs) to learn more.
+Look into [Build a simple mashup using nebula.js](https://qlik.dev/tutorials/build-a-simple-mashup-using-nebulajs) and [Embed a visualization](https://qlik.dev/libraries-and-tools/nebulajs/rendering) to learn more.

-[See full example](./mashup-example) of the mashup usage.
+[Check full examples](./mashup-example) of the mashup usage.

-More specifics and information about the sn-table can be found in [the Qlik developer portal](https://qlik.dev/libraries-and-tools/visualizations/table).

 ## Visualization Extension Usage